TristanvanLeeuwen/IP_and_Im_Lectures/numerical_optimisation.md

 See {cite}`nocedal2006numerical`, Thm.
 3.5.
 ```

-In practice, the Hessian may not be invertible everywhere and we may not have an initial iterate sufficiently close to a minimiser to ensure convergence.
-Practical applications therefore include a linesearch and a safeguard against non-invertible Hessians.
+In practice, the Hessian may not be invertible everywhere and we may not have an initial iterate sufficiently close to a minimizer to ensure convergence.
+Practical applications therefore include a line search and a safeguard against non-invertible Hessians.

 ---